 - A student’s anticipated date of return to school buildings/facilities and in-person extracurricular activities will be determined by the school administrator or designee based on the following expectations:

 A student that was confirmed or suspected of having COVID-19 must:

-- Be fever-free for 24 hours without use of fever reducing medications; and
+- Be fever-free for 24 hours without the use of fever-reducing medications; and

-- free of vomiting and diarrhea for 24 hours; and
+- Be free of vomiting and diarrhea for 24 hours; and

-- Well-fitting masks must be worn indoors and outdoors days 6-10.
+- Wear well-fitting masks indoors and outdoors days 6-10.
 If unable to wear a mask upon return, the student must isolate for the 10 days from onset of symptoms, or if asymptomatic, the date of specimen collection.

 - Return to sports/extracurriculars as long as the student is asymptomatic and can remain masked and physically distanced until day 11.

-A student who experienced COVID-like symptoms but was not diagnosed with COVID-19 must:
+A student who experienced COVID-like symptoms but received an alternative non-COVID-19 diagnosis must:

 - Meet the criteria for returning to school for the illness with which they were diagnosed.

-- At a minimum, the student must be fever-free for 24 hours without the use of fever-reducing medication; and
+- At a minimum, be fever-free for 24 hours without the use of fever-reducing medication; and

 - Have had no diarrhea or vomiting in the previous 24 hours.

-- Must provide a negative PCR or antigen COVID-19 test result.
-At home antigen tests are not accepted at this time.
+- Provide a negative PCR or antigen COVID-19 test result.

 A student with COVID-like symptoms that did NOT get tested for COVID-19 must: